tyleragreen/history/tags/fare-increases.md

 - Tags: [fare-increases](../tags/fare-increases.md) [mta](../tags/mta.md)

 ### Fare increases from 60 cents to 75 cents
+- Approved by the MTA on July 2nd, took effect on July 3rd
+- Continued to use 60 cent token
+- A two-step increase was approved: fare would increase again to $1 in two weeks(!) if no additional state aid was provided
+- Without second increase or addition state aid, NYC Transit Authority would still face annual defecit of $240mil
+- Source: Judith Cummings, "City's Fare Rises to 75 cents and Rails Increase by 25%," *The New York Times*, July 3, 1981. [link](https://nyti.ms/2yuN1fs)
 - Tags: [fare-increases](../tags/fare-increases.md) [mta](../tags/mta.md)

 ### Fare increases from 15 cents to 20 cents